merterbil-zz/ftx-be-challenge/README.md

 npm install
 ```

-Then, use the command below for copying .env.example to .env file and fill the necessary information in .env file (FTX Api key and secret)
+Then, use the command below for copying .env.example to .env file
 ```
 cp .env.example .env
 ```

+Fill the necessary information in newly created .env file (FTX Api key and secret)

 Then start the server with
 ```